sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001

-1. Navigate to the meals page.
-2. Navigate to "meals" page from the navigation bar.
+1. Navigate to "meals" page from the navigation bar.
-3. Search for "Salsa Cruda" and click on it to view its details.
+2. Search for "Salsa Cruda" and click on it to view its details.
-4. Verify that page has no unnecessary blank space before ingredients and method.
+3. Verify that page has no unnecessary blank space before ingredients and method.

 ## Expected Behavior: